• Skip to primary navigation

 The Proof is in the Research

 Dr. Thomas Stanley was a researcher who studied wealthy people and their habits.
 In his extensive research, Dr. Stanley discovered some surprising habits of the wealthy that on the surface seem counterintuitive to most of us.
-But once you understand the habits of wealthy people, you’ll totally get why they’re rich and most of the rest of us aren’t.
+But once you understand the habits of wealthy people, you’ll totally get why they’re rich and most of the rest of us aren’t even close to the one percent.

-Dr. Stanley wrote several awesome books about the habits of wealthy people, and how those wealthy habits can make you rich too.
+Dr. Stanley wrote several insightful books about the habits of wealthy people, and how those wealth building habits can make you rich too.
 You can check them out below.

 The Millionaire Next Door- The Surprising Secrets of America’s Wealthy